 Student Health Services strives to promote a high standard of health among Temple University students through programs in preventive medicine and health education, in addition to diagnosis and treatment of injury and illness.
 Care providers include doctors, nurse practitioners, and nurses.
 Services offered at the Main, Ambler, Tyler, and Health Sciences Center campuses include basic medical care, an immunization/allergy injection clinic, family planning services, health education/empowerment, and a self-care center.
 Other services offered at Main Campus include dermatology consultation and HIV testing.

 The Temple Health Empowerment Office’s mission is to provide comprehensive wellness education, resources, and prevention services to empower and support Temple University students in making informed, healthier choices and achieving academic success.

 Our goal is to create an environment in which students feel comfortable to stop by and talk about any health-related issue.
 Topics might include sexuality issues, questions about HIV or other sexually-transmitted infections, birth control information, stress management, tobacco cessation, eating/food issues, and general wellness.

 THEO is located in the Lower Level of Mitten Hall.
-Although we are part of Student Health Services, our separate location provides additional privacy.
-We offer free and confidential individual or group health empowerment counseling on the Amber, Main, Health Sciences Center, and Tyler campuses.
+We offer free and confidential individual or group health empowerment support on the Ambler, Main, Health Sciences Center, and Tyler campuses.

 Student Health Fee: